ziqinyeow/agno/cookbook/examples/apps/sql_agent/README.md

-# SQL Agent
+# Reasoning SQL Agent

-This advanced example shows how to build a sophisticated text-to-SQL system that leverages Agentic RAG to provide deep insights into any data.
+This advanced example shows how to build a sophisticated text-to-SQL system that leverages Reasoning Agents to provide deep insights into any data.
 We'll use the F1 dataset as an example, but the system is designed to be easily extensible to other datasets.

-The agent uses Agentic RAG to search for table metadata and rules, enabling it to write and run better SQL queries.
+The agent uses Reasoning Agents to search for table metadata and rules, enabling it to write and run better SQL queries.
+This process, called `Dynamic Few Shot Prompting`, is a technique that allows the agent to dynamically search for few shot examples to improve its performance.

 > Note: Fork and clone the repository if needed